systemslab/popper-paper/main.md

 @donoho_reproducible_2009].
-Additionally, reproducing experimental results when the underlying hardware environment changes is challenging mainly due to the inability to predict the effects of such changes in the outcome of an experiment [saavedra-barrera_cpu_1992 ; woo_splash2_1995].
+Additionally, reproducing experimental results when the underlying hardware environment changes is challenging mainly due to the inability to predict the effects of such changes in the outcome of an experiment [@saavedra-barrera_cpu_1992 ;
+@woo_splash2_1995].
 A Virtual Machine (VM) can be used to partially address this issue but the overheads in terms of performance (the hypervisor "tax") and management (creating, storing and transferring) can be high and, in some fields of computer science such as systems research, cannot be accounted for easily [@clark_xen_2004 ;
 @klimeck_nanohuborg_2008].
-OS-level virtualization can help in mitigating the performance penalties associated with VMs [@jimenez_woc_2015].
+OS-level virtualization can help in mitigating the performance penalties associated with VMs [@jimenez_role_2015].

-One central issue in reproducibility is how to easily organize an article's experiments so that readers or students can easily repeat them.
+One central issue in reproducibility is how to organize an article's experiments so that readers or students can easily repeat them.
 The current practice is to make the code available in a public repository and leave readers with the daunting task of recompiling, reconfiguring, deploying and re-executing an experiment.
 In this work, we revisit the idea of an executable paper [@strijkers_executable_2011], which poses the integration of executables and data with scholarly articles to help facilitate its reproducibility, but look at implementing it in today's cloud-computing world by treating an article as an open source software (OSS) project.
-We outline high-level guidelines for organizing an article's artifacts and make all these publicly available with the goal of easing the re-execution of experiments and validation of results.
-There are two main goals for our convention:
+We introduce _Popper_, a convention for organizing an article's artifacts following the OSS development model that allows researchers to make all the associated artifacts publicly available with the goal of easing the re-execution of experiments and validation of results.
+There are two main goals for this convention:

  1. It should apply to as many research projects as possible, regardless of their domain.
 While the use case shown in _Section